SUrvival Control Chart EStimation Software in R: the success package

 Each row represents a patient.
-The first \(2\) columns (\code{entrytime} and \code{survtime}) are crucial for the construction of control charts.
+The first \(2\) columns (\texttt{entrytime} and \texttt{survtime}) are crucial for the construction of control charts.
 These columns have to be present in the data.
-The time scale of \code{entrytime} and \code{survtime} must be the same.
-They can both only be supplied in a \code{"numeric"} format (dates are not allowed).
-In the example data, the time scale is in days; \code{entrytime} is the number of days since the start of the study and \code{survtime} is the survival time since the time of entry.
-The column \code{censorid} is a censoring indicator, with \(0\) indicating right-censoring and \(1\) that the event has occured.
-If \code{censorid} is missing, a column of 1's will automatically be created, indicating that no observations were right-censored.
-The column \code{unit} (indicating the hospital number) is required for the construction of a funnel plot, but not for the CUSUM charts.
+The time scale of \texttt{entrytime} and \texttt{survtime} must be the same.
+They can both only be supplied in a \texttt{"numeric"} format (dates are not allowed).
+In the example data, the time scale is in days; \texttt{entrytime} is the number of days since the start of the study and \texttt{survtime} is the survival time since the time of entry.
+The column \texttt{censorid} is a censoring indicator, with \(0\) indicating right-censoring and \(1\) that the event has occurred.
+If \texttt{censorid} is missing, a column of 1's will automatically be created, assuming that no observations were right-censored.
+All relevant functions in the package will print a warning when this happens.
+The column \texttt{unit} (indicating the hospital number) is required for the construction of a funnel plot, but not for the CUSUM charts.
 This is because CUSUM charts are constructed separately for every unit, requiring the user to manually subset the data for each unit.
-The columns \code{exptheta} and \code{psival} indicate the parameters \(e^{\theta}\) and \(\psi\) used to create the simulated data set.
-The last three columns \code{age}, \code{sex} and \code{BMI} are the covariates of each individual.
-In a user supplied \code{data.frame} these can of course take any desired name.
+The columns \texttt{exptheta} and \texttt{psival} indicate the parameters \(e^{\theta}\) and \(\psi\) used to create the simulated data set.
+The last three columns \texttt{age}, \texttt{sex} and \texttt{BMI} are the covariates of each individual.
+In a user supplied \texttt{data.frame} these can of course take any desired name.